Best Local Community Theater

 Hottest Local Celebrity

-Hero Finalists: Denise Lee, Andy Johnson
+Hero Favorites: Denise Lee, Andy Johnson

 The athletic superstar (c’mon, admit the boy was good) plays football and baseball, has written a couple of inspirational books, announced for the SEC and helped those affected by recent hurricanes.
 The man is an angel.
 And he’s rather attractive.
 Rumor has it that he’s been squiring Savannah Chrisley around … 10-year age difference and probably a couple dozen IQ points in between.
 Mama say no, Tebow!

 Favorites: Fly’s Tie Irish Pub, Whiskey Jax

 Music fans have waited too damn long to hear your inhalant-inspired variation of The Allman Brothers Band’s stalwart, now as “Whippet Post.”
 The time is nigh.
 Every Wednesday at 9 p.m., Rain Dogs in Five Points features an open mic night.
 Hosted by local singer-songwriter Shawn Lightfoot, this weekly open call is more laid-back bar-hang than American Idol, unless that TV talent show/brain-melter offered really good draft beer and bar snacks.
 So tune up that electric zither, squeeze into those purple leather chaps, and invite the crowd into the arcane world of your brand-new, original tribute to ’90s French-toddler rap sensation, Jordy.

 Favorites: Mellow Mushroom Pizza Bakers, Dick’s Wings Lakewood